icy-chidam/tt_chidam_binary_detector/docs/info.md

 * 11001010 → not symmetric → S = 0
 * 00011000 → not symmetric → S = 0

----

-In short: the easiest way is to *run the testbench* and confirm that the errors signal remains 0 after simulation.
 ## External hardware
 LED , Push Button